Happy customers

 Edwin

-What are buying motives?
+What are purchasing motives?

 1. Money